-The quality of self control is one that is important in every season of our lives.
-It is not just for spiritual leaders but as in the verse below states (Titus 2:3-5) the older women are told to model this virtue and to teach it to the younger women.
+The quality of self-control is one that is important in every season of our lives.
+It is not just for spiritual leaders, but as the verse below states (Titus 2:3-5), the older women are told to model this virtue and to teach it to the younger women.

 “Self-control is the exercise of inner strength under the direction of sound judgment that enables us to do, think, and say the things that are pleasing to God.”

 Depending on what Bible translation you are using self-controlled may be translated as; discreet, sensible or self-controlled.
 It is from the Greek work “sophron.”
 This word in the Greek is used three different ways in the King James Version: sober, temperate and discreet.
 The word sophron comes from two words.
 The first word, so, from sozo, means “to save,” or from soas, which means sound, and then phren, which means mind.
 Sophron means having a saved or sound mind.
 It means to have sound judgment, common sense, and right priorities.

 We're going to briefly look at eight areas in our lives where we should be exhibiting self-control.
 Let's start off with our eating.

 1 Corinthians 10:31

 So, whether you eat or drink, or whatever you do, do all to the glory of God.

 We are to receive our food from the Lord with thanks and gratitude.
 Gluttony (excess eating) is not to have a place in our lives.
 The Bible refers to it as sin.

 Be not among drunkards or among gluttonous eaters of meat,for the drunkard and the glutton will come to poverty, and slumber will clothe them with rags. ~ Proverbs 23:20-21